 Despite this, “Americans in the late 18th century mostly rejected the idea of annuities, preferring to rely on the generosity of family in their golden years.”
 Who were the main proponents of annuities at this time?
 It was typically “attorneys and estate planners, who saw the value of an annuity in fulfilling the final wishes of clients,” Jurich explains.

 1812 was a landmark year when it came towards annuities — outside of a little war known appropriately as the War of 1812.
-As previously before, It involved Pennsylvania.
-In this case, a life insurance company that offered annuity contracts.
+As previously said before — it involved the state of Pennsylvania.
+In this case, a life insurance company offered annuity contracts.
 “Nearly half a century later, Union soldiers had the choice of receiving compensation in the form of an annuity,” says Jurich.

 20th Century Annuity